Ajnala, India: Indian Rebellion of 1857

 During the Indian Rebellion of 1857, 282 sepoys of the 26th Native Infantry mutinied at Lahore and subsequently surrendered, believing they were going to be given a fair trial.
 They were summarily executed without trial by Frederick Henry Cooper, then–deputy commissioner of the district.
-The bodies were dumped into a deep dry well near the police station which was later filled with charcoal, lime, and dirt.
+Their bodies were dumped into a deep dry well near the police station which was later filled with charcoal, lime, and dirt.
 In March 2014 the head of a local Sikh gurdwara announced that the remains of those buried had been uncovered in the excavation of a well within the shrine.
-The well is known as Shaheedan da Khu in the Punjabi language, which means "the martyrs’ well".
+The well is known as Shaheedan da Khu ("the martyrs' well") in the Punjabi language.